 HOW MUCH RICE CAN CATS EAT SAFELY?

 WHAT TYPES OF RICE CAN CATS EAT?

-Cats can eat all varieties of rice, as long as you cook the rice without salt, oil, butter, or seasoning.
+Cats can eat cooked rice without salt, oil, butter, or seasoning.

 Cats can eat brown rice.
 This type of rice provides many B vitamins, folic acid, iron, selenium, magnesium, potassium, and fiber.

 Brown rice is unprocessed white rice, so it takes longer for cats to digest it.

 Also, the digestive system will not absorb any of the nutrients present in brown rice, except for fiber.

 In contrast, white rice is processed brown rice for this reason, is softer and easier to chew than brown rice